amywzhou/DH110-AMYZ/README.md

 Following the low fidelity prototype, I designed the user interface (UI) by testing several variations of shapes, colors, and fonts.
 The UI is an important element of the product that can keep users engaged and reduce frustrations.
 I made my decisions based on my goal to make the product feel friendly, but still serious.

-Spacing Considerations: 10px grid, 20px margins
+**Spacing Considerations:*** 10px grid for alignment, 20px margins to prevent overcrowding
-> To make the app appear more professional, I aligned my elements to the 10px grid.
-I also utilized 20px margins to make sure the page wasn’t overcrowded.
-Each screen used varying numbers of rows and columns.

-Typographic Variations: Jua, Josefin Sans, and Volkhov.
+**Typographic Variations:**  Josefin Sans, not too rounded and no serifs.
+Friendly but serious.
-> I chose Josefin Sans because it Jua was too casual as it was very rounded and Volkhov was too serious/intimidating as it had serifs.
-Josefin Sans was a good in-between that was friendly and serious.

-Shape Variations: Rounded (60px), Rectangle, diagonally opposite rounded corners at 45px.
-> I chose rounded buttons because the rectangle option was too aggressive, and the diagonally rounded corners may not be recognized as buttons.
+**Shape Variations:** Rounded (60px), causal and recognizable.

-Color Scheme: Inspired by the original site, modified to meet accessibility requirements.
+**Color Scheme:** Inspired by the original site, modified to meet accessibility requirements.
-> I used Adobe Color to extract the colors used on the original site, but modified the colors to pass the accessibility color contrast test.
-A darker orange is used than on the original site.

 After finalizing my user interface, I conducted two impression tests to obtain insight about the graphical design.
 The testers both commented on the bright red/orange of the interface.
-I was initially unsure how I felt about the color, but the testers liked the bright pop of color and said it particularly suited the “take action” atmosphere of the action items page.
+The testers liked the bright pop of color and said it particularly suited the “take action” atmosphere of the action items page.

 Final Design:
 ![DesignFinal](https://user-images.githubusercontent.com/92239472/200795510-1448fac1-5947-4d69-8d55-6ffe25022c1d.png)